A Tensor Network based Decision Diagram for Representation of Quantum Circuits: Introduction

-\rmagenta{Tensor network provides a more flexible way to represent quantum circuits, from which the functionality of the circuit can be computed in essentially any order, while the QMDD simulation of quantum circuits corresponds to contracting the tensors (representing individual quantum gates in the circuit) sequentially from left to right in their original order.
-Indeed, for a quantum circuit with low tree-width, by exploiting an optimal contraction order, the tensor representation of the quantum circuit can be computed in time polynomial in the size of the circuit \cite{markov2008simulating}. }

-\rmagenta{While it is NP-hard to find an optimal contraction order in general, one may exploit heuristics like circuit partition, which was recently demonstrated as very useful for simulating quantum circuits in, e.g., \cite{pednault2017breaking}.
-The key idea is, as depicted in Fig.~\ref{cx_cut}, `cutting' the tensor representing a \cnot\ gate into two tensors, one called \textsf{COPY} and the other \textsf{XOR} ~\cite{biamonte2019lectures}.
-Here, $\textsf{COPY}$ takes value 1 if the values of the three indices are identical and 0 otherwise; $\textsf{XOR}$ takes value 1 if the values $a,b,c$ of the three indices satisfy $a\oplus b \oplus c = 0$ and takes value 0 otherwise.
-Obviously, this `cut' operation is the reverse operation of tensor contraction.} Note that it seems difficult, if not impossible, to incorporate the circuit partition technique in the QMDD or QuIDD data structure of quantum circuits.

-The aim of this paper is to define a novel decision diagram, called Tensor Decision Diagram (TDD for short), which can potentially be used together with QMDD in a complementary manner so that the drawbacks of QMDD discussed above \rmagenta{could} be partially remedied.
-TDD is inspired by the success of tensor networks in classical simulation of quantum circuits in the last few years.
+Tensor networks provide a flexible way to represent quantum circuits and have been successfully employed in the classical simulation of quantum computing in the last few years.
 By observing that quantum circuits are a special class of tensor networks, Pednault et al. \cite{pednault2017breaking} exploited the flexibility of tensor computations with circuit partition and tensor slicing methods, and broke the 49-qubit barrier of that time in the simulation of quantum circuits.
-Later on, the size and depth of quantum \rmagenta{circuits which can be simulated} employing tensor network and the simulation time have been significantly improved (see e.g. \cite{boixo2017simulation, li2019quantum, chen2018classical, chen201864, huang2020classical}).
-To further extend this flexibility in a more principled way, we propose TDD as a new data structure for \rmagenta{tensor networks}.
-Furthermore, tensors are essentially multidimensional linear maps with complex values, which also enjoy Boole-Shannon style expansions.
-This observation leads us to design TDD as decision diagram.
+Later on, the size and depth of quantum circuits which can be simulated employing tensor network and the simulation time have been significantly improved (see, e.g., \cite{boixo2017simulation, li2019quantum, chen2018classical, chen201864, huang2020classical}).
+Tensor networks can also be applied in computing the functionality of a quantum circuit.
+Indeed, it can be computed in essentially any order, which in turn greatly affects the calculation efficiency.
+For a quantum circuit with low tree-width, by exploiting an optimal contraction order, the tensor representation of the quantum circuit can be computed in time polynomial in the size of the circuit \cite{markov2008simulating}.
+While it is in general NP-hard to find an optimal contraction order, one may exploit heuristics like circuit partition \cite{pednault2017breaking}, tree decomposition \cite{markov2008simulating}, and hyper-optimisation approaches \cite{gray2020hyper}, which have been demonstrated as very useful for simulating quantum circuits.